Sachin20010517/telemetry-astronomy-shop-infrastructure/Ingress&LoadBalancer_Service/07-alb-ingress-controller.md

 ### commands to configure IAM OIDC provider

 *The IAM OIDC provider is used to establish trust between your EKS cluster and AWS IAM, allowing Kubernetes service accounts to assume IAM roles using web identity federation.
+The IAM OIDC provider helps your EKS cluster talk securely with AWS IAM.
+It allows Kubernetes service accounts (used by pods in your cluster) to temporarily get permissions from AWS without needing access keys.

+This is done using a trusted link (OIDC), so AWS knows the requests are coming from your cluster.
 ```
 export cluster_name=demo-cluster
 ```